 Final design started in fall 2014.
-Project completion is scheduled for the end of February 2019.
-The project completion was revised by Fairfax County to accommodate the announcement by MWAA of a 13 month schedule delay.
+Project completion is scheduled for March 31, 2019 for the Innovation Center Garage and April 30, 2019 for the Herndon Station Garage.
+The project completions were revised by Fairfax County to accommodate the announcement by MWAA of a 13 month schedule delay.